CAVEconnectome/MeshParty/docs/guide/loading.rst

 Example
 -------

-Here's an example of downloading a mesh from the publically available kasthuri2011 dataset.
+Here's an example of downloading a mesh from the publicly available kasthuri2011 dataset.
 (Kasthuri, Narayanan, et al. "Saturated reconstruction of a volume of neocortex."
 Cell 162.3 (2015): 648-661.)
 ::